best substrate sand aquarium

 Material Fine black silica sand

-Particle Size Sparkling, fine grain (exact size not specified, inferred as suitable for aquarium substrate)
+Particle Size Sparkling, fine-grain texture (exact size not specified, inferred to be small and uniform)

 Color Black